oseberg/javascript/README.md

     ```javascript
     // bad
-    // make() returns a new element
+    // Returns a new element
-    // based on the passed in tag name
+    // based on the passed in tag name.
     //
     // @param {String} tag
     // @return {Element} element